Urawa Red Diamonds: History

+Domestic treble

 Mitsubishi were the first Japanese club to complete a domestic treble, when in 1978 they won the title, the Emperor's Cup and the Japan Soccer League Cup.

+Name change

+The club's name was then changed to Mitsubishi Urawa Football Club from in April 1992 where their nickname was "Red Diamonds".
+However, in February 1996, the club's name was changed to "Urawa Red Diamonds".

-The club has enjoyed mixed fortunes since the J-League advent.
-The club finished bottom of the league for the first two seasons of the J-League with an average crowd of under 15,000.
-In 1999 they suffered relegation to the second tier of Japanese football yet again.
-The club has since improved in form in recent years, starting with a 2003 victory in the Nabisco Cup.
+The club has experienced varying degrees of success since the inception of the J-League.
+The team finished at the bottom of the league for the first two seasons, with an average attendance of fewer than 15,000.
+In 1999, they were relegated to the second tier of Japanese football once again., the club's performance has improved in years, beginning with a victory in the 2003 Nabisco Cup.

-In 2006 Urawa clinched their first professional league title by defeating runners-up Gamba Osaka 3–2 on December 2 before 63,000 supporters.
-This came after two close calls in the previous two years.
-In 2005, they finished 2nd, one point behind champions Gamba Osaka.
-In 2004, they finished 3rd in the first stage and won the second stage.
-Having qualified for the two-match J.League Championship decider, they lost on penalty kicks to Yokohama F. Marinos.
+In 2006, Urawa Reds clinched their first professional league title by defeating runners-up Gamba Osaka 3–2 on December 2 in front of 63,000 supporters.
+This after two close calls in the previous two years.
+In 2005, they finished second, just one point behind champions Gamba Osaka.
+In 2004, they finished third in the first stage and won the second stage and qualified for the two-match J.League Championship decider, they lost on penalty shootout to Yokohama F. Marinos.

+Back to back cup champion

-Urawa were back to back Emperor's Cup winners in 2005 and 2006.
-Winning the title for the first time since establishment as a professional club, they defeated Shimizu S-Pulse 2–1 on January 1, 2006, and retained the title in 2007 with a 1–0 win over Gamba Osaka.
+Urawa Reds were back to back Emperor's Cup winners in 2005 and 2006.
+Winning the title for the first time since their establishment as a professional club, they defeated Shimizu S-Pulse 2–1 on 1 January 2006, and retained the title in 2007 with a 1–0 win over Gamba Osaka.
 This win also completed a league-cup double.
-In the 2007 tournament they were defeated at the first hurdle by J2 outfit Ehime FC.
+In the 2007 tournament they were defeated at the first hurdle by J2 League outfit Ehime FC.

-In 2007, despite a seemingly unassailable lead of seven points with four games remaining, Urawa picked up only two points from their final four games.
+In 2007, despite a seemingly unassailable lead of seven points with four games remaining, Urawa Reds picked up only two points from their final four games.
 This run included losing at home to Kashima Antlers; the club who would leapfrog Urawa on the final day of the season to claim their fifth J.League title.
-Following their capitulation in the fourth round of the Emperor's Cup to J2 outfit Ehime FC, Urawa had to be content with their 2007 Asian Champions League title.
-Urawa recorded their first international title after overcoming Iranian club Sepahan F.C.
-3–1 on aggregate.
-The victory made them the first Japanese side to win the title since the competition was reorganised from the Asian Champions Cup in 2003.
-In the Club World Cup of the same year, Urawa became the first AFC club to finish in third place, beating Tunisian Étoile Sportive du Sahel side on penalty kicks in the third / fourth place play off.
+Following their capitulation in the fourth round of the Emperor's Cup to J2 League outfit Ehime FC, Urawa Reds had to be content with their 2007 AFC Champions League fixtures.